spheromak/htecho/README.md

 HTECHO

-responds to a reqeust with a json body about the request.
+responds to a request with a json body about the request.

 I use this for testing proxy/rewrite configurations.